Welcome to the PuzzleNation Blog 2020 Holiday Puzzly Gift Guide!

 All of the Things

-If you’re looking for puzzly magnets, keychains, teddy bears, and more, the team at All of the Things have puzzle treats for you!
-Their table was one of the marketplace highlights at the American Crossword Puzzle Tournament, and we’re happy to welcome them back to the Gift Guide this year!
+If you’re looking for puzzly coasters, pins, earrings, teddy bears, and more, the team at All of the Things have puzzle treats for you!
+Their table has been a highlight of the marketplace at the American Crossword Puzzle Tournament for several years now, and we’re happy to welcome them back to the Gift Guide this year!

 Thank you to all of the constructors, designers, and companies taking part in this year’s holiday puzzly gift guide!